CricketBr/Crickets-Shorthand-Site/orth-cnsl-ref.md

-## Word Parts (Prefixes, Suffixes, Slurs, Blends, Compound Characters, etc.)
+## Abbreviating Principles (Abbreviations, Prefixes, Suffixes, Slurs, Blends, Compound Characters, etc.)

 Prefixes, suffixes, and common letter groups.
 Description is under the strongest sounding letter.

+Look for patterns!
+Usually it's the key sounds.

 See Notation above.

 ### Revised

-Revised often teaches compounds with the letter.
-If it's a duplicate of a rule already here, I did not put Revised's image here.
-Revised's version is usually under the first letter of the group.
+Revised often teaches simple abbreviating principles with the letter.
+If it's a duplicate of a rule already here, the image is only in the Joins section.

 ### Short Vowels